Aalholm: Architecture

-In the 1970s, parts of the castle were opened to the public as a museum, while the former owner established a vintage car museum on Stubberup Farm about one kilometer to the west of the castle.
-In connection with the sale of the castle and estate in 1995, all the furnishings were auctioned off while the new owner took over the automobile museum.
-The museum was closed in 2008 owing to the poor state of the buildings.
-The cars were sold by RM Auctions on August 12, 2012, realizing sales of 10.2 million Euros.

 Surroundings

 Early on, possibly from the outset, there was an access causeway from Søstræde and Slotsgade in Nysted.
 It traced an S-shaped course to the south of the castle, possibly all the way to the opposite bank where the castle's farm buildings once stood.
 Beside the south wing, there was a bridge to the dam.
 As time went by, groundfilling works were undertaken and in 1796 a small garden was added on the west side of the castle.
 In 1814 and during the 1830s, a large park-like facility was built in Hestehave Woods southwest of the farm.
 At some point, maybe in the 1890s, a walled garden with greenhouses and a water tower was added west of the castle.

 To the north of the lake which formed after the dam was built there is now a road, No. 283 from Nysted to Sakskøbing and Rodby.
 It was built over rather swampy ground but it is unclear exactly when.
 Although it appears on a map from 1807, it is probably older.
 In connection with the change of ownership in 1889, the dam south of the castle was closed to the public and a new smaller dam was built on the north side in order to provide additional land.
 Part of the lake to the north of the new dam was drained and used for cattle.
 After the pumps were turned off in 2008, the area has once again become a shallow lake.